Consider the whole customer lifecycle to boost conversions and retention

 Pushed as a term to explain their services by the CRM provider Infusionsoft, customer lifecycle marketing promises to help you to design a marketing plan to attract customers, grow sales and deliver great experiences.
 They break it down into three stages: 'attract', 'sell', 'wow'.

 We think Infusionsoft's customer lifecycle model is great for thinking about the value of your customers over longer periods, rather than reducing everything down to a simple conversion of each contact, it is often quite light on details such as what exactly the different steps entail.
-We're not complaining - Infusionsoft are a great CRM - we should know, we use them! - we just think we can add some additional insights.
+We're not complaining - Infusionsoft are a great CRM - we should know, we used to use them (Full transparency, we since moved to Salesforce / Pardot) - we just think we can add some additional insights.

 Defining contacts in lifecycle email marketing